-Lennie Petersonís Composer Portraits are his way of paying tribute to musical genius- composers who have changed the world and who deserve to be presented larger than life.
+Lennie Peterson's Composer Portraits are his way of paying tribute to musical genius; composers who have changed the world and who deserve to be presented larger than life.
 The portraits serve to bring special attention to featured composers and artists in any cultural setting.

 "Each compositional element of my portraits serve a distinct purpose," Lennie says.

-"I render half of my subjectís face symbolizing my belief that we can only know a part of the make up of such great cultural figures.
-The color selected for the background of my paintings represents the composerís essence or nature, and the geometric shapes represent musical structure."
+"I render half of my subject's face symbolizing my belief that we can only know a part of the make up of such great cultural figures.
+The color selected for the background of my paintings represents the composer's essence or nature, and the geometric shapes represent musical structure."

-Once inside the basic physical form of the painting, viewers can see and take interest in the details and make up of the whole.
-Repeated visits to the image allows new and interesting details not experienced before.
+Once inside the basic physical form of the painting, viewers can see and take interest in the shapes and forms that make up of the whole of the piece and are a result of Peterson's condition of synesthesia.
+Repeated visits to the image allow new and interesting details not experienced before.
 "Much like getting to know a person," Peterson explains.

 Peterson's intricate and detailed surrealist and symbolist paintings and drawings (what he terms "Mindscapes") are created in a meditative, subconscious "flow".

-His fascination with expressing the subconscious mind through visual art and music stems from his lifelong interest in improvisation, in all forms, even in daily life.
+Peterson's fascination with expressing the subconscious mind through visual art and music is a result of his lifelong interest in improvisation.